debrakao/codex/codex.md

 - My self-declared purpose is to enjoy quality time (with myself, with others, and with my interests) by discovering and removing obstacles that hinder quality time.
 - Frequently remembering we will die increases the quality of our life.
 - Life is already lost.
 The only honest way to approach it is from a perspective of gratitude.
-- Souls don't exist as separate from the physical body.
-- The gods of organized religion don't exist.
 - Intention can't create reality (it just primes our perception of it, and makes us more likely to notice opportunities).
-- Astrology is (fun) entertainment, like the Myers Briggs test.
 - Science can't explain everything.
 Most in the "not yet" bucket, but some in the "never" bucket.
-- There is no heaven or hell.
 - We have no cosmic significance.
 Other than that the cosmos is significant and we are part of it.

 #### 2C Perceptions: Explanatory